 If you want to study hard on your holidays, give it a red hot go and then let yourself have a rest from it.
-Pacing yourself is a better option but not everybody works well in scheduled blocks.
-If three am is your study time, do it.
+Learn to study smart – pacing yourself is a better option but not everybody works well in scheduled blocks.
+If 3AM is your study time, do it.
 Just make sure that when the sun comes up you get out and explore more than your hotel room desk.

 Study is one way of expanding our minds and travel is another.
 This chance to combine the two is an opportunity to adapt your study to your present day travel which makes it a real time, hands on experience.
 Study history in natural history museums, study humanities in markets and at tourist events, understand art from street artists through to the classics and absorb it all viscerally rather than just through books.

 There are many more tips you will pick up on the way and other techniques that you will learn to stay on track.
 These are just the beginning but enjoy your travel and your study time, it really is the best of both worlds.